rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

  is that rather than liberating politics from the corrupting influence of churches, the opposite was true.

-Churches, not politics, were set free.
+!!! info "Churches, not politics, were set free."

 This may run contrary to conventional wisdom, to the facade of enlightenment